 - Environment, which includes the tools, systems, and infrastructure that support you in a job.
 It also includes the culture and processes that facilitate or hinder learning.

-Your learning plan, or skill development plan, should include all four of these elements.
-(For a more in-depth description of the 4Es, check out our article on lifelong learning.)
+Your lifelong learning plan, or skill development plan, should include all four of these elements.

 The process of skill development